 How Much Compensation For A Finger Amputation Following An Accident?

-Losing a finger is something we rarely think about, but the effects of losing just one small digit can have far reaching effects on what we can do, especially if it is our dominant hand that is affected.
-If you have been injured in an accident that was not your fault and suffered a finger amputation, whether through the accident itself or because the finger was so badly damaged it was medically necessary to amputate, you may be able to make a claim for compensation.
+By Marianne Pynch.
+Last Updated 25th March 2022.
+Losing a finger is something we rarely think about, but the effects of losing just one small digit can have far-reaching effects on what we can do, especially if it is our dominant hand that is affected.
+If you have been injured in an accident that was not your fault and suffered a finger amputation, whether through the accident itself or because the finger was so badly damaged it was medically necessary to amputate, you may be wondering how much is a finger worth in compensation?

 Select a Section